GravityKit/GravityExport-Lite/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Make sure you have a **unique** `NONCE_SALT` in your `wp-config.php` for security reasons!
 1. Go to Forms > Select a form > Settings > Results in Excel to obtain your url
-1. Download that excel file!
+1. Download that Excel file!

 == Frequently Asked Questions ==